Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Disaggregation Framework

-In the second step, $\mathbf{y}_{\mathrm{INITIAL}}$ is merged with the observations at the coarser resolutions, $\mathbf{y}_{\mathrm{COARSE}}$ to obtain improved estimates at fine resolution,
+In the second step, $\mathbf{y}_{\mathrm{initial}}$ is merged with the observations at the coarser resolutions, $\mathbf{y}_{\mathrm{coarse}}$ to obtain improved estimates at fine resolution,

-where $J(\mathbf{m})$ is the cost function, $p_{\mathbf{y}_{\mathrm{INITIAL}}}$ is the PDF of the original data, and $p_{\mathbf{m}}$ is the PDF at each iteration. $H(\mathbf{m})$ is the entropy, and $KL$ is the KL divergence. $\mathbf{m}$ is initialized to $\mathbf{y}_{\mathrm{COARSE}}$ at the first iteration.
-The $\beta$ is a user-defined weighting parameter that balances the redundancy and information preservation in $J(\mathbf{m})$.
+where $I(\mathbf{m})$ is the cost function, $p_{\mathbf{y}_{\mathrm{INITIAL}}}$ is the PDF of the original data, and $p_{\mathbf{m}}$ is the PDF at each iteration. $I(\mathbf{m})$ is the entropy, and $KL$ is the KL divergence. $\mathbf{m}$ is initialized to $\mathbf{y}_{\mathrm{COARSE}}$ at the first iteration.
+The $\beta$ is a user-defined weighting parameter that balances the redundancy and information preservation in $I(\mathbf{m})$.
 As the value of $\beta$ increases, the cost function gives more emphasis to KL, thus preserving more information about the data at the cost of extremely high redundancy reduction.
 In this study, an intermediate value of $\beta=2$ was chosen so that the PRI-image would approximate the mean level of $\mathbf{y}$ at coarse scales but will also embed the level of detail provided by the initial estimates of $\mathbf{y}$ at 1 km, to obtain morphed estimates of $\mathbf{y}$ at 1 km.
-A detailed description of the PRI algorithm can be found in (Chakrabarti et. al. 2014).
+The computational complexity of the PRI algorithm is given as $\mathcal{O}(N^3\prod k_j)$ where $k_j$ are the number of bins used to estimate the PDF of the features for the transformation function.
+A detailed description of the PRI algorithm can be found in \cite{Chakrabarti2014}.